-The modem status register is an 8-bit register that provides information about the current state of the control lines from the modem, data set, or peripheral device to the processor.
+This 8-bit register provides information about the current state of the control lines from the modem, data set, or peripheral device to the processor.
 It also indicates when a control input from the modem changes state.
-Table 13 shows the modem status register bit settings per channel.
+Table 13 shows modem status register bit settings per channel.